Department of Justice is now the Department of Communities and Justice. Find out more >

-The first thing the Commission member may do is ask you and the employer if there is any chance of the case being settled.
-If both you and the employer agree, the Commission member will give you time to go outside the courtroom and discuss settling the case.
+The first thing the Commission member may do is ask you and your employer if there is any chance of the case being settled.
+If both you and your employer agree, the Commission member will give you time to go outside the courtroom and discuss settling the case.

 Many cases settle in this way just before arbitration starts.
 If you come to an agreement there are two ways to end the case.

 If you don't settle the case, the Commission member will continue with arbitration.
 They will go through the witness statements and other evidence that has been sent to the Commission and check that:

 If any of the witness statements or other evidence were served late, there will be discussion about whether this evidence can be used.
 The Commission member may decide that the witness statements and/or other evidence cannot be used.
 If the Commission member will not let you use your evidence, it is possible to ask for an adjournment to give the other side time to consider your evidence so that it can be used in your case.
 If the Commission member does not give you an adjournment you will have to continue your case without that evidence or settle your case with the other side.